After a year-long sentence behind bars, Rot Ken arrived back home in late July and immediately hit the ground running.

 In fact, Sept.
 2’s “No Mind” saw Jetson and Taz come together, along with more help on production from the iconic OG Parker.
 With releases like these, it is becoming abundantly clear that Ken is not only seeking out admirable talent to work with, but is turning the heads of many of the industry’s most reputable names.

-Continuing to put out pump out high-powered trap cuts, Rot Ken now has his sights set on another LP this year — which makes sense considering how expansive his vault of unreleased tracks is.
+Continuing to pump out high-powered trap cuts, Rot Ken now has his sights set on another LP this year — which makes sense considering how expansive his vault of unreleased tracks is.
 With all the melodic skill he possesses and the elite crew that surrounds him, it’s no wonder the Augusta native had no issues making up for lost time.

 Check out our conversation with Rot Ken below!